VaporumCoin/VaporumCoin-daemon/README.md

 sudo update-alternatives --config x86_64-w64-mingw32-g++
 # (configure to use POSIX variant)

-#Clone the spacecoin repo
+#Clone the Vaporumcoin repo
-git clone https://github.com/SpaceWorksCo/spacecoin --branch master --single-branch
+git clone https://github.com/VaporumCoin/VaporumCoin --branch master --single-branch
 # Change master branch to other branch you wish to compile
-cd spacecoin
+cd VaporumCoin
 ./zcutil/fetch-params.sh
 ./zcutil/build-win.sh -j$(expr $(nproc) - 1)
 #This can take some time.
 ```
-**spacecoin is experimental and a work-in-progress.** Use at your own risk.
+**Vaporumcoin is experimental and a work-in-progress.** Use at your own risk.

-To reset the Spacecoin blockchain change into the *~/.komodo/SPACE* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`
+To reset the Vaporumcoin blockchain change into the *~/.komodo/VPRM* data directory and delete the corresponding files by running `rm -rf blocks chainstate debug.log komodostate db.log`

-#### Create SPACE.conf
+#### Create VPRM.conf

-Create a SPACE.conf file:
+Create a VPRM.conf file:

 ```
-mkdir ~/.komodo/SPACE
+mkdir ~/.komodo/VPRM
-cd ~/.komodo/SPACE
+cd ~/.komodo/VPRM
-touch SPACE.conf
+touch VPRM.conf

-#Add the following lines to the SPACE.conf file:
+#Add the following lines to the VPRM.conf file:
 rpcuser=yourrpcusername
 rpcpassword=yoursecurerpcpassword
 rpcbind=127.0.0.1
 txindex=1
-addnode=165.227.35.158
-addnode=167.172.39.135
-addnode=165.22.64.156
-addnode=188.166.221.247
-addnode=164.90.145.140
+addnode=167.172.130.118
+addnode=157.230.90.81
+addnode=68.3.67.21

 ```